cjlarose/advent-2023/README.md

 Implemented in Nix.

-To build:
+To run day 1:

 ```
-nix build .#day1.solution
+./run.sh 1
 ```

-The output will be in `result`
+The output will be in `outputs/day1.txt`